 What is the ratio of guest posts on the websites?

-What is the ratio of content written by blog owners/editor?
-If the blog is dominated by guest posts alone, steer away – unless the blog is community driven.
+What is the ratio of content written by blog owners/editors?
+If the blog is dominated by guest posts alone, steer away – unless the blog is community-driven.

 How strict are the guest post guidelines?
 It’s usually better if they have strict guidelines.